-The council will complete an Equality Act Assessment before taking any legal action against an individual believed to have a protected characteristic, to ensure that it has fulfilled our Public Sector Equality Duty and other responsibilities under the Equality Act 2010, as well as being satisfied that the action proposed is necessary and a proportionate means to a legitimate aim.
+The council will undertake an Equality Act Assessment before deciding whether to take any form of legal action against an individual whom it is believed may have a protected characteristic.
+This is to ensure that the council fulfils Public Sector Equality Duty and other responsibilities under the Equality Act 2010, as well as being satisfied that the action proposed is necessary and a proportionate means to a legitimate aim.